zhangxiangxiao/tunnel/doc/README.md

 <a name="tunnel.hash.set"></a>
 ### `status = hash:set(key, value)` or `hash[key] = value` ###

 This method is synchronous setter, a modification operation.
 It sets the value at `key` to be `value`.
+If `value == nil`, the hash table entry is deleted.
 If `status == true`, the set operation is successful.

 If there are other operations, the synchronous setter will wait for exclusive access.
 Therefore, the set will always be attempted.